 This is "Lady Vader", demonstrating that just because a model needs a base to stand upright doesn't mean it has to be obvious.
 Or even visible.
 The grass mats I use from the model railroad suppliers are inexpensive enough I don't flinch at cutting a hole in one when need be, to let the hoof peg on a model horse poke through.

-One thing remains the same in all the above setups: the platform the models are on is a city utility box (no, I didn't bring the one from the first location with me to the second :-)).
+One thing remains the same in all the above setups: the platform the models are on is a city utility box in the corner of the backyard where we lived at the time (no, I didn't bring the one from the first location with me to the second :-)).
 As one of my original mentors in the hobby taught me, pay attention to your surroundings and make use of what's available!

 No platform this time, although I most certainly was making use of what was available.
 Ideally I should have flopped on my belly to get a more ground level perspective, and a prop fence behind the horse would have added a nice touch.
 Unfortunately I had to rush this a bit; winter sunlight can be fleeting, especially when it is briefly popping out in the middle of a snowstorm, and it was bitterly *cold*.
 Soap flakes or even sugar are favored by hobbyists as scenic snow footing, but that stuff there is the real thing.
 My OF Breyer Saddlebred, "Perfect Charmer", didn't mind at all - but I did!

 Sometimes what's available isn't as obvious as a large utility box or a fresh 6 inch snowfall.
 You may not even know a certain setting will work until you try it and see the finished product.
 This setup is about as simple as it gets, but technically it works pretty well: the model is in focus, the footing is unbotrusive and in scale, and the light colored horse is nicely outlined and set off by the darker, out of focus background.
 Here "Sunset Blizzard", an OF Stone Chips Stock Horse, is posing at the end of a swimming pool diving board.